Ruban2205/Notes-android-app/README.md

-# Notes-android-app
+# Notes Android App 📝

+[![Notes-Writing-Master](/notes-graphics.png)](https://play.google.com/store/apps/details?id=com.rubancreation.notes)

+This repository contains an Android application for taking and managing notes.
+The app provides a user-friendly interface and functionality to create, edit, and delete notes, as well as organize them into categories.
+This README file provides an overview of the application, installation instructions, and additional details for developers.

+## Features ✨

+The Notes Android App offers the following features:

+- **Create new notes:** Users can easily create new notes by providing a title and content for each note.
+- **Edit notes:** Existing notes can be edited to update the title or content.
+- **Delete notes:** Users have the option to delete unwanted notes.
+- **Categorize notes:** Notes can be organized into categories to help users better manage their notes.
+- **Search functionality:** Users can search for specific notes based on keywords or titles.
+- **User-friendly interface:** The app provides a simple and intuitive interface for seamless note-taking and management.

 This is a NOTES app written with java in android This is the newer version of the app version number 1.0.1

-[![Notes-Writing-Master](/notes-graphics.png)](https://play.google.com/store/apps/details?id=com.rubancreation.notes)

----

----

-Developed by Ruban Gino Singh

 ## Languages and Tools Used